Thank you for using the OKIE811 Web Portal to enter locate requests!

 - If doing both main line and service line installs at multiple addresses, and the full property needs to be located, each address should have its own ticket.

-- Driving directions are required on all rural addresses/locations and also any new street or street that OKIE811 cannot verify on mapping resources, this includes rural addresses that may have points on the map.
+- Driving directions are required if no address is available.
+Driving directions may also be required on some rural addresses or any new street or street that OKIE811 cannot verify on mapping resources.

 - Driving directions should start from a nearby major intersection (major intersections of Highway and/or Section line roads are preferred and within 5 miles from the dig site if possible) and include mileage/footage and compass direction for each turn to the address, including what side of the road it is on.